TheDaChicken/YoutubeLiveChannelRecorder/README.md

   NOTE: This is a server program.
 You can use this program outside hosted area
            (if port forward with specific port)
+        Also, to control this program, you need to use the client.

 ## INSTALL SERVER
   To use the server-side, you need the required packages: